+As Dirk Jäger, CIO at Schwering & Hasse, states: "We have the ability to manage quality consistently as we juggle multiple changing specifications and customer requirements".
+Consequently, IoT use renders S&H a fully digitalized SME, ready to address any future challenge (Sigg, 2019).
 Application Target Audience The results of the case-study are intended for use by SMEs, Enterprises and Entrepreneurs.
-Resources Used: "The history and future of the internet of things", by S. Khvoynitskaya.
-(2019) Available here.
-"How IoT Reshapes Industry 4.0 and the Effects of IoT on SMEs", by E. Saribardak.
-(2020) Available here.
-"Application of IoT in monitoring and controlling agricultural production."
+Resources Used: - "The history and future of the internet of things", by S. Khvoynitskaya.
+(2019) Available here. - "How IoT Reshapes Industry 4.0 and the Effects of IoT on SMEs", by E. Saribardak.
+(2020) Available here. -"Application of IoT in monitoring and controlling agricultural production."
 By Markovic, D., Koprivica, R., Pesovic, U., & Randic, S (2015).
-Available here.
-"A Brief History Of the Internet of Things".
-By Keith D.Foote.
-(2016) Available here.
-"Robert Bosch GmbH.
-Wikipedia".
-By Wikimedia Foundation.
-(2021).
-Available here.
-"When Freight Writes Its Own Log".
-By Bosch Global (2021).
+Available here. -"A Brief History Of the Internet of Things", by Keith D.Foote (2016).
+Available here. - "Schwering & Hasse Electrical Wire", (2013).
+Available here. - "Germany Turns Manufacturing into an IoT Art Form", by S. Sigg (2019).
 Available here.
 Further Reading: - "Guide to IoT Innovation (SME focus)", by IoT Analytics Available here .